Vaccinations Aren’t Just for Kids

 Influenza (the flu): Every year a wave of influenza sweeps the nation.
 For healthy adults, it can mean days in bed with a fever and severe cough.
 But it can be life-threatening for people age 50 or older or those with chronic health conditions.
 For healthy adults, one vaccination every fall prevents the virus.
 For high-risk adults, it prevents complications.

-Tetanus-Diphtheria: Adults need a one-dose "Td" booster every 10 years to protect themselves against these life-threatening infections.
+Tetanus, Pertussis (Whooping Cough) and Diphtheria: Adults need a one-dose "TDaP" booster every 10 years to protect themselves against these life-threatening infections.
 Not sure if you're due?
 Check with your doctor.
+It is recommended for anyone who works with children (including Sunday School), and all healthcare workers, EMS, Law Enforcement, Fire Fighters and other public service positions.

 Measles, Mumps & Rubella: If you never had these diseases as a child, nor were immunized against them, talk with your doctor.
 They are highly contagious (can be caught just by talking with an infected person) and have serious complications for adults.
 One series of two shots protects you.